rohammosalli/python-app/README.md

 annotations:
     ingress.kubernetes.io/whitelist-source-range: 49.36.X.X/32
 ```
-To deploy Ingress path securly we can use whitelist or Basic-auth, you can change whitelist in Values file
+To deploy Ingress path securly we can use whitelist or Basic-auth, you can change some annotation in Values file

 if you want use Basic-Auth you can add this line to the Jenkinsfile to make it easy